randall-frank/deflection/README.rst

 for a player.
 Note, it is very possible for a player to destroy their own pieces and therefore one can explicitly lose the game themselves.

+Normally, one would download the `.2mg` file and use it with an emulator or burn a 3.5" disk with the image.
+Thanks to the great work by Chris Torrence and Michael Morrison on the `Apple2TS <https://github.com/ct6502/apple2ts>`_ browser hosted Apple II emulator, one can play the game via a web browser.

+`Play Deflection in a browser <https://apple2ts.com/?appmode=game&theme=dark#https://github.com/randall-frank/deflection/releases/download/v1.1.0/Deflection_Release.po>`_

 Please feel free to post issues and other questions at `Deflection Issues
 <https://github.com/randall-frank/deflection/issues>`_.
 This is the best place